glossary ltemplate

 Source: From the Ashbee Journals, December 1900 (ms. in Cambridge University Library)as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49;as cited by Tod M. Volpe, Beth Cathers, Alastair Duncan, Treasures of the American Arts and Crafts Movement, 1890-1920, New York: Harry M. Abrams, 1988, page 49.

-Look at contemporary periodicals, The Studio, or, in America, House Beautifulor The Western Architect, to which Wright had access, shows that-- before Wright's spindle designs -- British architects and designers such as Mackintosh, Voysey, Gimson, and Ashbee designed furniture with ladderback, spindle, and splat components, who -- as you can see above, in turn -- picked up on the designs of Edwin William Godwin.
+A look at contemporary periodicals, The Studio, or, in America, House Beautifulor The Western Architect, to which Wright has access, shows that-- before Wright's spindle designs -- British architects and designers such as Voysey, Gimson, and Ashbee design furniture with ladderback, spindle, and splat components, who -- as you can see above, in turn -- pick up on the designs of Godwin.

 With this evidence, Wright's later claim that "No practice by any European architect to this day has influenced mine in the least" is untrue.

-The new woodworking machines of the day, which created the conditions for furniture to be constructed rapidly and inexpensively, helped form Wright's notions of for an aesthetic of furniture, defintiely radical for the era.
+The new woodworking machines of the day, which creates the conditions for furniture to be constructed rapidly and inexpensively, helps form Wright's notions of an aesthetic of furniture, defintiely radical for the era.

-The characteristic use of vertical slats in furniture -- first seen in the Harlan House designed in July 1891 -- served
+The characteristic use of vertical slats in furniture -- first seen in the 1891 Harlan House -- serves

 1) as integral ornament and

-2) as an architectural screening device that allowed space to flow through while still an integral part of a chair.
+2) as an architectural screening device that allows space to flow through while still an integral part of a chair.

-The earliest chairs known to make use of vertical slats were probably those designed for his own dining room.
+The earliest chairs known to make use of vertical slats are probably those designed for his own dining room.

 Spindles/Slats in Morris Chairs:-- Gustav Stickley's 'Flat Bars'